udayxhegde/staging/_posts/2022-12-04-azuread-federate-aws.md

 ### The need to keep the Cognito pool dedicated to Azure AD federation
 The audience claim in JWT tokens is critical for security reasons.
 It contains the intended recipient of the token.
 Any service receiving a token must check it is the intended recipient of the token.
 To see why this is important, let's consider a hypothetical example.
 Service-A needs to authenticate to Service-B and Service-C. If it uses the same token to authenticate to both services, Service-B can also use that token to act like Service-A when accessing Service-C.  However, if the token had the audience indicating the token was for Service-B, then Service-C would reject that token since the intended audience is Service-B.

-In the  WS Cognito identity pool, the audience is fixed and always the identity pool id.
+In the  AWS Cognito identity pool, the audience is fixed and always the identity pool id.
 Tokens issued by the identity pool are intended for a single recipient.
 When you configure Azure AD to accept tokens with the identity pool id as the audience, you make Azure AD the intended recipient of these tokens.
 It's a security best practice to avoid using tokens with the same audience when accessing AWS resources.
 Use a different identity pool for that purpose.

 ## In conclusion
-Azure AD workload identity federation is a new capability that allows you to get rid of secrets in several scenarios such as services running in Kubernetes clusters, GitHub Actions workflow, and services running in Google and AWS Cloud.
+Azure AD workload identity federation is a capability that allows you to get rid of secrets in several scenarios such as services running in Kubernetes clusters, GitHub Actions workflow, and services running in Google and AWS Cloud.
 Stay tuned for many more scenarios  where this capability can help remove secrets.

 If you have any comments, feedback, or suggestions on this topic, I would love to hear from you.
 [DM me on twitter](https://twitter.com/messages/compose?recipient_id=1446741344)